Bacon Wrapped Scallops with Maple Glaze

 Secure your bacon wrapped scallops with a tooth pick and place on a baking sheet with a half inch between each.

 Once secured, brush them generously with the marinade and place them in the oven to bake at 425F for 12 minutes.
-You're looking for the scallops to go solid white in appearance from the translucent they started.
+Keep a close eye on them.
+The scallops should go from translucent to solid white in appearance.
 Don't be afraid to test one at 12 minutes and see how they look inside, I can't help myself from doing this, I'm the one cooking so I make the rules.

 Brush the scallops generously with your marinade and place in the oven at 425F for 12 minutes.